gdubw/gng/docs/index.md

 # GNG is merging with gdub

-I am working on merge gng and gdub together after talked with the author of `gdub`. `gng` will still be kept as a symbol link to `gw`.
+I am working on merge gng and gdub together after talked with the author of `gdub`. `gw` will be kept as a symbol link to `gng`.

 # GNG is Not Gradle